Marcus Jones (athlete): The Ultimate Fighter

 Jones was a competitor on The Ultimate Fighter which began filming on June 1, 2009 and started airing on September 16, 2009.
 During pre-selection training, Jones was shown to struggle with a lack of stamina which potentially led to him being one of the final picks for Team Rampage.

 During the competition, Jones suffered through problems in the house, such as a slight knee injury as well as a severe case of sweating, prompting concerns about his availability for the competition.
 Upon recovery, Jones had his first fight against Team Rashad's Mike Wessel, winning via armbar submission in the first round, making him the only member of Team Rampage to make it past the preliminary rounds.
 In the quarterfinals, Jones gave Darrill Schoonover his first mixed martial arts defeat by knocking Schoonover out.
 Jones was defeated in a semifinal bout against Brendan Schaub by KO in the first round.

+Ultimate Fighting Championships

-Jones returned for the finale to square off against Matt Mitrione, where Jones suffered another ko in the second round.
+For his official UFC debut, Jones returned for the finale to square off against Matt Mitrione, where Jones suffered another knockout in the second round.
 After this fight, he decided to retire from MMA so he could spend more time with his family.